 Kyle Thygesen has served as a director since 2017.
-His current term expires in 2023.
-He has been very involved in many aspects of Vermont's agricultural industry since moving back to Vermont with his wife Jennifer in 2000.
+His current term would have expired in 2023.
+He has been involved in many aspects of Vermont's agricultural industry since moving back to Vermont with his wife Jennifer in 2000.
 In 2003, Mr. Thygesen became a member of Yankee Farm Credit with the purchase of their farm in Tunbridge.
 From then to today, he, his wife Jennifer and son Keenan own and operate the Farmstead at Falls Hill, LLC.
-Currently, Mr. Thygesen is the Director for Dairy Operations for Vital Farms.
-In his role, Mr. Thygesen manages the entire dairy portfolio and ownership of its long-term growth.
+Currently, Mr. Thygesen is the Director for Dairy Operations for Vital Farms managing their butter business.
+Mr. Thygesen holds a BS degree in Dairy Science from Virginia Tech.
 He enjoys working to serve the agricultural industry and develop its present and future generations.
 He is active in volunteer work for 4-H and FFA.
 He and his wife Jennifer were awarded the 2017 Ed Gould Memorial award by Vermont 4H for their work with their 4H club and support of the state dairy program.